fwum/fwum/bugs.md

 - Blocks seem to consume all tokens in the list
-- Breaks don't seem to be parsed correctly
+- The nested if in the example isn't setting a block child correctly